(416) 658-1818free case evaluation 1

 Assault with a Weapon, Possession of a Weapon for a Dangerous Purpose

-Client was charged with assault with a weapon and possession of a weapon for a dangerous purpose.
+The client was charged with assault with a weapon and possession of a weapon for a dangerous purpose.
 During pretrial negotiations, we successfully secured approval for mental health diversion.
 The charges were withdrawn without the need for a trial.

 Outcome: All charges withdrawn, no criminal record, matter resolved through mental health diversion.